Some New Results Concerning Power Graphs and Enhanced Power Graphs of Groups: The Power Graph and the Enhanced Power Graph of a Group

 \section{The Power Graph and the Enhanced Power Graph of a Group}

+In this section, we prove that the enhanced power graph of a group is determined by the power graph.
+The converse is not true; there are groups with isomorphic enhanced power graphs whose power graphs are not isomorphic.
+For example, the enhanced power graphs of $\mathbb Z$ and $\mathbf C_{p^\infty}$ are both complete graphs, while their power graphs are not isomorphic ($\mathcal P(\mathbf C_{p^{\infty}})$ is complete, while $\mathcal P(\mathbb Z)$ is not).

-In this section we prove that the enhanced power graph of a group is determined by the power graph.
-We shall start by introducing the infinite-order component and the finite-order component of the power graph of a group $\mathbf G$ as in \cite{drugi samostalni}.
-We notice that the set of all elements of finite order, which we shall denote by $G_{<\infty}$, induces a connected component of $\mathcal G(\mathbf G)$.
-We shall call this connected component the {\bf finite-order component} of $\mathcal G(\mathbf G)$.
-The set of all elements of $\mathbf G$ of infinite order shall be denoted by $G_\infty$.
-The subgraph of $\mathcal G(\mathbf G)$ induced by $G_{\infty}$ shall be called the {\bf infinite-order component} of $\mathcal G(\mathbf G)$.
-The finite-order component and the infinite-order component of the directed power graph and the enhanced power graph of a group are introduced in the same way.
-Note that the infinite-order component of the power graph of a group may not be a connected component of $\mathcal G(\mathbf G)$, but it is union of connected components of $\mathcal G(\mathbf G)$.
-Also, since the enhanced power graph is connected, neither the infinite-order component nor the finite-order component of the enhanced power graph is a connected component.
+We shall start by introducing the notions of the infinite-order segment and the finite-order segment of the power graph of a group $\mathbf G$.
+For a group $\mathbf G$, by $G_\infty$ and $G_{<\infty}$ we denote the set of all finite-order elements and the set of all infinite-order elements of $\mathbf G$, respectively.
+The subgraph of $\mathcal P(\mathbf G)$ induced by $G_{<\infty}$ is called the {\bf finite-order segment} of the power graph of $\mathbf G$.
+The subgraph of $\mathcal P(\mathbf G)$ induced by $G_{\infty}$ is called the {\bf infinite-order segment} of $\mathcal P(\mathbf G)$.
+Note that the finite-order segment of the power graph of a group is a connected component of $\mathcal P(\mathbf G)$, while the infinite-order segment is a union of connected components of $\mathcal P(\mathbf G)$.
+The finite-order segment and the infinite-order segment of the directed power graph and the enhanced power graph of a group are introduced in the same way.
+Also, since the enhanced power graph is connected, neither the infinite-order segment nor the finite-order segment of the enhanced power graph is a connected component.